jrgolz/github.io/index.md

 It looks like there was a little overfitting, but I'm moving on.
 We can fix that later.

-My model was model confused with blue spruces, thinking 4 of 96 were Torrey pines.
+My model was a little confused with blue spruces, thinking 4 of 96 were Torrey pines.
 Of 111 Torrey pines, only 1 was confused for a blue spurce.
 I've got no idea why this doesn't add up to 1024 images.

-For the exciting conclusion, I tested it with a blue spruce (close up of needles):
+For the exciting conclusion, I tested it with a blue spruce (a close up image of needles):

 learn_inf.predict('test images/blue spruce test.jpg')